Movements & Organizations

 Christianity Today [1] [2]

-Evangelical Christian media magazine founded in 1956 by Billy Graham.
+Evangelical Christian media magazine founded in 1956 by the highly problematic teacher Billy Graham.

 1 Open endorsement of Henri Nouwen (Jesuit).
 [1] [2] [3] [4]